 4. Capturing the Friedmans

 Director Andrew Jarecki (also responsible for The Jinx) was trying to make a very different film when he began working on his documentary about a man named David Friedman who worked as a clown for children’s birthday parties.
 But during the filming, Friedman’s brother and father were accused of child sex abuse.
 Did they really do it, or was this a case of hysterical accusations spinning out of control?
-The tale never heads where you expect.
+The tale, currently available to HBO subscribers, never heads where you expect.

 5. Paradise Lost Trilogy

 In 1993, the naked bodies of three young boys were found in the woods, hogtied with their shoelaces.
 Rumors spread of a Satanic cult and suspicion soon fell on three local teens known for their interest in heavy metal, black clothing, and the occult.
 But was there any real evidence?
-This three-part documentary follows the long, tortuous journey of Damien Echols, Jessie Misskelley, and Jason Baldwin through the legal system.
+This three-part documentary, currently available on Amazon Prime, follows the long, tortuous journey of Damien Echols, Jessie Misskelley, and Jason Baldwin through the legal system.

 6. Dear Zachary: A Letter to a Son About His Father